betteriot/betteriot-principles/README.md

 # IoT Mark Principles
-Open IoT Certification Mark Principles – March 9th 2018
+Open IoT Certification Mark Principles – June 13th 2018

+## License
 This work by [iotmark.org](http://iotmark.org/) is licensed under [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+## Introduction
 This is the latest version of a working document to develop [a certification mark for connected products](http://iotmark.wordpress.com/) by community members worldwide.
 This is a work in progress and you may [comment](https://github.com/openiotmark/iotmark-principles/issues) freely, join the conversation on [Slack](https://join.slack.com/iotmark/shared_invite/MjA5MjQzMTM0ODg2LTE0OTkyOTI1MDItY2JjODI3OWNmNQ), [sign up to our newsletter](http://designswarm.us4.list-manage.com/subscribe?u=2101384e03af780d68370fb40&id=f898782217) or give us feedback in writing (alex@iot.london) or on our [monthly open calls](https://calendar.google.com/calendar/ical/designswarm.com_2v6ddgu2m907s0ohe5c1upceqg%40group.calendar.google.com/public/basic.ics).

 This is a set of principles that we think an organisation—a connected product manufacturer, team or founder—would use to make a good, secure, ethical, product that also takes into account the upcoming General Data Protection Regulation (GDPR) directive.
 But also to push beyond the GDPR and look at the entire life cycle of a smart device.
 From manufacture, to final disposal.

+## Terminology
 The terminology in this document is a bit technical, bear with us.
-We use MUST, SHOULD, and MAY because of a technical writing standard called [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+We use _MUST_, _SHOULD_, and _MAY_ because of a technical writing standard called [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-We use this [reference model](http://www.tamberg.org/iotmark/2018/ConnectedProductReferenceModel.pdf) to define the terms device, gateway and backend.
+## Definitions

+Based on this simple [reference model](http://www.tamberg.org/iotmark/2018/ConnectedProductReferenceModel.pdf) for connected products.

+### Connected Product
+A _connected product_ is the entirety of one or more devices, gateways, a backend, apps and the services they represent.

+### Device
+A _device_ is a physical thing with connectivity, an embedded computer, sensors and actuators.
+(A client running a dashboard app is not a device in this sense.)

+### Gateway
+A _gateway_ is a physical device, often bridging physical transports to connect devices to the backend.
+It might aggregate data, or enact local control.

+### Backend
+The device is connected to a _backend_, consisting of one or more server(s) "in the cloud".
+The connection is established over the Internet, sometimes via a gateway.

+### Client
+A _client_ is any app, dashboard or third party service.
+Once a device is connected, it allows for virtual interaction, often through a backend API.

+## Roles

+### Vendor
+The _vendor_ builds, sells or operates the connected product and implements the IoT Mark principles.
+The term is not very concise, but seems more accurate than manufacturer, seller, integrator, maintainer or service operator.

+### User
+The _user_ buys, owns or uses the connected product.
+The term is quite broad, but seems more fitting than consumer, owner or data subject.

+### Third party
+A _third party_ is anybody else than the vendor or the user.

 ## Privacy

-### 1. The device the organisation supplies MUST be GDPR compliant.
+### 1. The connected product the vendor supplies MUST be GDPR compliant.

     Assessment criteria: GDPR policy is published on the organisation website / a simple checklist is completed.
 Use our checklist.